ahmedjawad1857/random-string-generator/readme.md

-Sure, here's a README.md file for your Python script:

 # Random String Generator

 This is a simple Python script that generates a random string of specified length and copies it to the clipboard.